osu-eesc/cms-docs/user-guide/docs/getting-started.md

 County office groups are responsible for *entering content about their office’s physical location and services provided, highlighting the activities going on at the office, and directing visitors to relevant educational and program content*.
 This also includes the combined stations.

 County office groups can create events and newsletters.
 They can also set up local focus areas on the Extension website.
 These serve as a link between the county and a topic or program that is of particular interest to visitors from that county.
 For example, a county on the coast could describe their work with coastal issues and link to educational content about marine wildlife.
-Combined stations will also be linked to the research pages on the College of Agricultural Sciences website for agricultural experiment and combined stations.
+Combined stations may also link to the corresponding Agricultural Experiment Station research pages on the College of Agricultural Sciences website.

 ### Topic Committees